zhanghengdev/MutualGuide/README.md

 **Remarks:**

 - For training without MutualGuide, just remove the '--mutual_guide';
+- For training on custom dataset, convert your annotations into XML format and use the parameter '--dataset XML'.
+An example is given in `datasets/XML/`;
 - For knowledge distillation with traditional MSE loss, just use parameter '--kd mse';
 - The default folder to save trained model is `weights/`.